jlusiardi/homekit_python/README.md

 The option `-d` specifies the device id of the accessory to pair.
 Can be obtained via discovery.

 The option `-p` specifies the HomeKit Setup Code.
 Can be obtained from the accessory.
 This must look like `XXX-XX-XXX` (X is a single digit and the dashes are important).

 The option `-f` specifies the file that contains the pairing data.

 The option `-a` specifies the alias for the device.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
 This is optional.
 Use `DEBUG` to get more output.

 The file with the pairing data will be required to send any additional commands to the accessory.